 Friendly URL: http://www.wwcc.edu/water

-The Water Management program offers several degree tracks for students which include Irrigation Technology and Water Resources Technology.
+The Water Technologies and Management program offers several degree tracks for students which include Irrigation Technology and Water Resources Technology.

 Irrigation Technology provides practical, cooperative learning experience in both the agriculture and the turf industries.
 The study of irrigation principles and practices, water and energy conservation, pumps, and fluid hydraulics, troubleshooting, and installation prepare students for industry challenges.
 Graduates of the Irrigation Technology program are highly recruited to design, sell, install, operate, maintain, manage, and/or service turf, landscape, and agricultural irrigation systems.

 Water Resources Technicians are skilled in planning, developing, managing and evaluating programs designed to protect and regulate natural habitats and natural resources.
 Technicians will have the skills necessary to analyze soil, plant, and water relationships; as well as understand water relationships to environment, economic, and sociological impacts to communities.

 Students in the program have the unique opportunity to participate in a paid work experience in spring and summer quarters of the program.
 Some courses are offered via distance delivery.

 The Water Management curriculum is reviewed annually by an advisory board composed of local and regional industry members.

 The mission of the Water Technologies and Management program is the education of students in the newest technologies to provide conservation of water, energy and natural resources, and to provide the industries with highly trained, fully employable, skilled technicians.

 - Provide the irrigation and water resources technology industries with highly trained, fully employable, skilled technicians.